 One thing that’s really important about a biosimilar is its label or name.
 When a biosimilar is developed, it’s given a name that tells you (and your doctor and pharmacist) what its reference drug is — the original biologic that it copies in a highly similar way — followed by a four-letter suffix, or tag at the end, that tells you which version of that drug you’re taking.

-For example, there are two biosimilars of the biologic drug infliximab (Remicade®): Inflectra® (infliximab-dyyb) and Renflexis® (infliximab-abda).
-You may not really care about that suffix, but your doctor and pharmacist can use that information to identify which biosimilar you are using.
+For example, there are three biosimilars of the biologic drug infliximab (Remicade®): Inflectra® (infliximab-dyyb), Renflexis® (infliximab-abda), and Avsola® (infliximab-axxq).
+Your doctor and pharmacist can use the suffix to identify which biosimilar you are using.
+By knowing the exact name of your medication, you can be clear when discussing your treatment plan with your provider, caregiver, and pharmacist.
 While they’re highly similar, and all must meet the same high standards to ensure that they’re safe and effective, your doctor may still prefer one over the other based on data from studies that are published about that exact biosimilar and the experience with other patients.

 How Do I Know Biosimilars Are Just as Safe as Reference Biologics?